 There is a surprising amount of misinformation on the internet regarding whether CBD oil should be taken on an empty stomach or after meals.
-However, a little research and a basic understanding of digestion, and the answer becomes clear for those on a daily, sustained CBD oil supplement routine.
+However, with a little research and a basic understanding of digestion, and the answer becomes clear for those on a daily, sustained CBD oil routine.

-Does CBD Oil need to be taken with food?
+Does CBD oil need to be taken with food?
 The easy response is yes.